peterjlambert/chuffit-static/src/cv.md

 <p class="meta meta--left"><a href="https://logikcull.com">Logikcull</a> &mdash; 2010 to Present</p>

-- Led the design and UI development of a disruptive LegalTech product from its inception.
+- Led design and UI development of a disruptive LegalTech product from inception.
-- Collaborated extensively across engineering, product, and design departments, working directly with VPs and C-level staff.
+- Collaborated with engineering, product, and design teams, including VPs and C-level staff, while effectively communicating across the company and with customers.
-- Executed feature development, customer interviews, and product roadmap formation.
+- Managed feature development, customer interviews, and product roadmap.
-- Managed a high-performing design team, ensuring excellence in all deliverables
+- Oversaw a high-performing design team, ensuring excellence in deliverables.
-- As an expert in UX Design, HTML and CSS, served as the primary UX/UI for 50+ engineers, enhancing the user experience across countless projects and features.
+- Served as the primary UX/UI expert for 50+ engineers, enhancing user experience across numerous projects.
-- Led the Accessibility Champions program, raising inclusivity to the forefront of the design and development process
+- Led the Accessibility Champions program, promoting inclusivity in design and development.
-- Worked extensively in HTML, CSS, Javascript, React, as well as legacy BackboneJS/Marionette applications.
+- Worked extensively with HTML, CSS, JavaScript, React, and legacy BackboneJS/Marionette applications.

 ### Freelance UX/UI Designer &amp; Developer

 <p class="meta meta--left">Self Employed &mdash; April 2006 to October 2010</p>

-- Offered consultancy services for diverse early-stage Y-Combinator startups in San Francisco.
+- Consulted for early-stage Y-Combinator startups in San Francisco.
-- Delivered high-quality design and front-end build for products including music tools, news outlets, hiring platforms, and gaming sites.
+- Delivered high-quality design and front-end builds for music tools, news outlets, hiring platforms, and gaming sites.

 ### Web Designer

 <p class="meta meta--left">Jarvis PLC / Agilisys Ltd &mdash; June 2001 to March 2010</p>

-- Designed, developed, and maintained web and intranet sites catering to an organization of over 8000 staff in the railways and infrastructure industries
+- Designed, developed, and maintained web and intranet sites for an organization with 8000+ staff in the railways and infrastructure industries.
-- Ensured consistent brand representation and user-friendly navigation across properties and products.
+- Ensured consistent brand representation and user-friendly navigation across all properties and products.

 ## Education